unmtransinfo/cfde-biomarkers/stratified_statistics.md

  9. Retrieve all exclusion criteria diagnoses for the initial patient cohort.
 Filter the initial patient cohort using the exclusion criteria, to generate the normal patient cohort.
 Re-generate descriptive statistics for the stratification variables of interest.

+ 10. Remove extreme values from dataset, based on percentiles.
+Given that exclusion criteria are unlikely to exclude all non-healthy patients, this can further ensure normal-physiological values.

- 10. Define stratification ranges.
+ 11. Define stratification ranges.
 Probably age ranges by decade [0-9], [10-19], [20-29], ...
 [80-89], 90+.
 Generate patient ID sets for each
 sub-cohort.

- 11. For each patient sub-cohort, each strata, generate statistics:
+ 12. For each patient sub-cohort, each strata, generate statistics:
 N, mean, median, min, max, stddev.

 This workflow should result in data files (and tables) which allow for